James Rollins: Ice Hunt (2003)

-After an Alaskan game warden rescues a man from a crashed plane and saves him from subsequent attack by foreign soldiers, his ex-wife's piloting skills take them all to the man's intended destination, a US research base on the Arctic ice, set up following the discovery by advanced ice-penetrating sonar of a derelict Russian scientific base buried within a massive iceberg, Ice Station Grendel, where the personnel all died decades earlier.
-A Russian submarine carrying the son of the station's former commander also approaches, ostensibly to retrieve the bodies found by the Americans.
+After an Alaskan game warden rescues a man from a crashed plane and saves him from subsequent attack by foreign soldiers, his ex-wife's piloting skills take them all to the man's intended destination, a US research base on the Arctic ice.
+The base was set up following the discovery by advanced ice-penetrating sonar of a derelict Russian scientific base buried within a massive iceberg, Ice Station Grendel, where the personnel all died decades earlier.
+A Russian submarine carrying the son of the station's former commander approaches, ostensibly to retrieve the bodies found by the Americans.
 Both sides know the station contains vastly important scientific secrets, worth fighting for, but neither side knows quite how the other will fight, or how Grendel itself will complicate matters.
 In an atmosphere of mistrust and fear, the Alaskans and the scientist overseeing the sonar project have unexpected roles to play, while in the midst of terror, unexpected allies, and betrayals, neither side can afford to lose.

 Indiana Jones and the Kingdom of the Crystal Skull (2008)

 In 2008, Random House commissioned Rollins to write the novelization of Indiana Jones and the Kingdom of the Crystal Skull (2008), the eponymous, American adventure science fiction film.
 This is the fourth film in the Indiana Jones franchise, created by George Lucas and directed by Steven Spielberg.
+The novelization won the Scribe Award for Best Adapted Novel (General) in 2009.

 Altar of Eden (2009)

 The story starts outside the Baghdad Zoo immediately after the Battle of Baghdad (2003).
 After being decimated during the 2003 invasion of Iraq, the floodgates have been opened for the smuggling of hundreds of exotic birds, mammals, and reptiles to Western nations.
 However, this crime hides a deeper secret.
 Years later, a Louisiana state veterinarian, Lorna Polk, is flown to a wrecked fishing trawler in the Mississippi River delta basin by the United States Customs and Border Protection (CBP).
 The crew is missing, but the boat holds a live cargo: a caged group of exotic animals.
 Initially, Polk assumes it is part of a black market smuggling racket.
-Then. she discovers disturbing deformities that make no sense.
+Then she discovers disturbing deformities that make no sense.
 Also, the animals all share disturbingly heightened intelligence.
 To uncover the truth about the origin of this strange cargo and the threat it poses, Polk must team up with a man who shares a dark and bloody past with her, now an agent with the CBP.

-Sigma Force Series
+Sigma Force series

 Sigma Force is a fictional division of the U.S. DARPA program.
 Their chief operatives combine highly trained military skills with specialized scientific knowledge.
 Their purpose is to investigate sensitive scientific matters that could pose a threat to the United States.
 Its functions include counter-terrorism, research, and covert operations.
 Following the events of the first book, Sandstorm, Sigma Force moves its headquarters into a sub-basement of the Smithsonian Institution in Washington, D.C.